denoland/deno/docs/runtime/permission_apis.md

 If the current permission state is "prompt", a prompt will appear on the user's terminal asking them if they would like to grant the request.
-The request for `desc1` was granted so the new status is returned and execution will continue as if `--allow-read=/foo` was specified on the CLI.
+The request for `desc1` was granted so its new status is returned and execution will continue as if `--allow-read=/foo` was specified on the CLI.
 The request for `desc2` was denied so its permission state is downgraded from "prompt" to "denied".